Getting started on the web

 Select annotation pipeline

-Single annotatable
+Single annotation

-The annotation results can be viewed in two formats.
-In the compact report view, only the annotation results are shown, making it easier to scan the output.
+The annotation results on the right panel can be viewed in two formats.
+In the compact report view, when full report is turned off, only the annotation results are shown, making it easier to scan the output.
 This view is useful when a concise summary is needed without additional details.

 Annotation jobs